Detection techniques and investigation of different neutrino experiments: NEUTRINO EXPERIMENTS: A CHRONOLOGICAL ORDER

-Super-K was successful in observing neutrino oscillation via $\nu_{\mu}$ to $\nu_{e}$ appearance with significance over $7\sigma$.
-Another experiment T2HK has been proposed as the successor to T2K with the objectives\cite{group2014long} of discovering CP asymmetry, determination of Mass hierarchy(NH or IH), octant of $\theta_{23}$ from atmospheric neutrino data with $>3\sigma$ C.L. at $\sin^{2}\theta_{23}>0.4$ \& $\sin^{2}\theta_{23}<0.46$ or $\sin^{2}\theta_{23}>0.56$, and searches for nucleon decay via $p\longrightarrow e^{+}\pi^{0}$ and $p\longrightarrow\bar{\nu}K^{+}$.\\ T2HK is a proposed next-generation long baseline(LBL) accelerator neutrino oscillation experiment\cite{ballett2017sensitivities} where the protons beams of energy 30 GeV will be produced at J-PARC, Tokai and will be sent to the water \~{C}erenkov detector Hyper-K in the Tochibora Mine.
+\begin{tasks}[counter-format={(tsk[r])}, label-align=centre, label-offset={1mm}, label-width={6mm}](2) \task \textbf{Location:} J-PARC, Tokai$\rightarrow$Hyper-K \task \textbf{Period:} $\sim2025$ (\textit{operation}) \task \textbf{Type:} $\nu_{\mu}$, $\bar{\nu}_{\mu}$ \task \textbf{Detection Technique:} Water Cherenkov \end{tasks} The T2K collaboration with its far detector at Super-K was successful in observing neutrino oscillation via $\nu_{\mu}$ to $\nu_{e}$ appearance with significance over $7\sigma$.
+Another experiment T2HK has been proposed as the successor to T2K with the objectives\cite{group2014long} of discovering CP asymmetry, determination of Mass hierarchy(NH or IH), octant of $\theta_{23}$ from atmospheric neutrino data with $>3\sigma$ C.L. at $\sin^{2}\theta_{23}>0.4$ \& $\sin^{2}\theta_{23}<0.46$ or $\sin^{2}\theta_{23}>0.56$, and searches for nucleon decay via $p\longrightarrow e^{+}\pi^{0}$ and $p\longrightarrow\bar{\nu}K^{+}$.\\ T2HK is a proposed next-generation long baseline(LBL) accelerator neutrino oscillation experiment\cite{ballett2017sensitivities}, with baseline of 295 km, where the protons beams of energy 30 GeV will be produced at J-PARC, Tokai and will be sent to the water Cherenkov detector Hyper-K in the Tochibora Mine(Figure \ref{Fig.8}).
 It has the same off-axis angle 2.5$^{0}$ and the baseline length as of Super-K. The beam power of the J-PARC is expected to be upgraded to 1.3 MW and the time period of operation of the experiment will be 10 years with 2.5 years in neutrino mode and 7.5 years in anti-neutrino mode.
-The differences in the oscillation behaviour between neutrinos and anti-neutrinos can give an estimate of CP violation.\\There is also a plan for T2HKK\cite{raut2017matter} which includes one detector at Hyper-K at a distance of 295 km from J-PARC as discussed earlier and the second detector in Korea at a distance of $\sim1100km$ from the accelerator with off-axis angles varying from 1$^{0}$ to 2.5$^{0}$.
+The differences in the oscillation behaviour between neutrinos and anti-neutrinos can give an estimate of CP violation.\\There is also a plan for T2HKK\cite{raut2017matter} which includes one detector at Hyper-K at a distance of 295 km from J-PARC as discussed earlier and the second detector is proposed in the southern part of the Korean peninsula at a distance of $1100-1300km$ from the accelerator with off-axis angles varying from 1$^{0}$ to 2.5$^{0}$.